JunchengDong0421/SakanaRM/README.md

 application level through Django's middlewares (or even more fine-grained, at each view function).
 ***proxy_set_header Host***: use `$http_host` instead of `$host`, if your web server does not run on port `80` or `443` and you want to parse client host header in application server. `$http_host` will include the port number if it was part of the client's request.
+***allow & deny***: allow requests only from certain IP addresses.
+You can place the directives under the "server" block to restrict access across the site, or only apply restrictions on certain locations under the "location" blocks.
+Wildcard matching not supported by you can use CIDR donation to allow or deny a range of IP addresses.

 ### Testing
 With Django's testing framework, it is relatively straightforward to write unit tests and integration tests